deadlock-api/public-ingest/README.md

 Calling the Steam API requires a Steam account with Deadlock Game access.
 We take no responsibility for any misuse of this project, account bans, or any other issues that may arise from using this project.

+## How it works

+1. We create a connection with your steam account to steam servers (locally from your PC).
+2. We send a request to steam to fetch the salts for the matches you want to fetch metadata for (locally from your PC).
+3. We then send the salts to the Deadlock API.

+So the only thing that is sent to deadlock-api.com are the match salts, **no credentials are sent to the API**.

 ## Usage

 ### Using Docker